Good Neighbors

 Communities with a history of poverty and oppression tend to build networks and engage in mutual aid out of necessity.
 White, middle-class American neighborhoods often lack this tradition.
 It’s time we learned.

 Where you start depends on how your neighborhood is now.
-Are there annual block parties, or do neighbors get in their car in a closed garage and drive away?
+Are there annual block parties, or do neighbors get into their car in a closed garage and hit the door lift?
 Do you already have a neighbor with a key to your house, or does the idea shock you?
-We want to slowly shift culture to rebuild community.
+Community is how we resist everything fascists do, so start building where you are.

 Asking for very small favors is a good way to get started.
 Borrow a cup of sugar and take back cookies.
-Mention to the neighbor you wave at that you’ll be gone for the weekend.
-Ask if they’d text you if they see anything suspicious.
+Ask the neighbor you wave at if they’ll keep an eye on your house when you travel.
+Exchange phone numbers.
+If that seems like a bit much, go even smaller.
+Take a walk and stop to chat.

 If those actions sound absurdly small, great!
 Up the ante by offering favors: take over some “extra” cake.
 You’re breaking down formality, so slices are fine!
 Offer to mow the lawn or drop off dinner for a busy single parent.
 You’re already doing your own!